itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/1-hash/assessments/exit_ticket.md

-Why are hashes more dynamic than arrays?
-What can a hash do that an array cannot?
+Why are objects more dynamic than arrays?
+What can an object do that an array cannot?